 Orange County Overtime Lawyer

-Many employees are entitled to overtime wages, but employers do not always pay overtime when it is legally required.
-They improperly classify employees as exempt, record 40 hours per week no matter how long you work, or fail to pay for time you travel as part of your job.
+California law presumes that most employees are entitled to overtime wages.
+But employers do not always pay overtime even when it is legally required.
+They improperly classify employees as exempt, record 40 hours per week no matter how long the employee works, or fail to pay for the time the employee travels as part of their job.